sakhawy/pico-server/README.md

 1. Removing a layer of abstraction: Using `http.server.SimpleHTTPRequestHandler` and `socketserver.TCPServer`
 1. Writing our custom TCP server (`PicoTCPServer`): Replacing `socketserver.TCPServer`
 1. Writing our custom HTTP handler (`PicoHTTPRequestHandler`): Replacing `http.server.SimpleHTTPRequestHandler`
-1. Finale!
+1. The finale!

 # HTTP server with one line of code: Using `http.server`

-Python has this ready out-of-the-box standard library that we can use to create our server: `http`.
-To create an HTTP server with `http.server` simply run this command:
+Python has a standard library that we can use to create a server out-of-the-box: http.
+So, to create an HTTP server with it, simply run this command:

 ````bash
 $ python -m http.server 8000  # i know, this isn't python code, shut up >:-(
 # Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ````

-Now if you want to know what this does you can read [this](https://github.com/python/cpython/blob/d59feb5dbe5395615d06c30a95e6a6a9b7681d4d/Lib/http/server.py#L1280) (maybe after you finish this article cause we will talk about how that code works).
+Now if you want to know what this does you can read [this](https://github.com/python/cpython/blob/d59feb5dbe5395615d06c30a95e6a6a9b7681d4d/Lib/http/server.py#L1280) (maybe after you finish this article cause we'll be talking about how that code works in a minute).

 # Removing a layer of abstraction: Using `http.server.SimpleHTTPRequestHandler` and `socketserver.TCPServer`